WWE News: John Cena Tweets Odd Hints On His Future In Pro Wrestling

 — John Cena (@JohnCena) April 6, 2020

 This was one of Cena’s more common tweets where he is thankful for being able to wrestle, but it didn’t say much more.
-Over the next three days, he has been a lot more cryptic and tweeting out hints, which may detail what’s going on with his wrestling future.
+Over the next three days, he was a lot more cryptic with the tweets, which may detail what’s going on with his wrestling future.

 Have a clear understanding of what you want to accomplish.
 Use the tools you have access to.
 Do your absolute best.
 Evaluate.
 Repeat.